National Flood Insurance Program

 National Flood Hazard Layer – https://hazards.fema.gov/femaportal/wps/portal/NFHLWMSkmzdownload

-The National Flood Hazard Layer allows for the display of flood hazard zones and labels, including the Flood Insurance Rate Map and Letter of Map Revision boundaries, in Google Earth.
+The National Flood Hazard Layer allows for the display of flood hazard zones and labels, including the Flood Insurance Rate Map and Letter of Map Revision boundaries, where digital flood mapping is available.

 The FEMA 480 is a Desk Reference for Local Officials, and should be a “go-to” document for all local floodplain managers.
 It provides guidance on how to handle many of the questions that come up regarding local floodplain management.